ShalomGottesman/TeachHub/README.md

 > mvn package

-After the build process completes, you should see `TeachHub.jar` in `TeachHub/target` directory.
-Note that all of TeachHub's dependencies are in a a subdirectory under the tager directory.
-This means that the TeachHub.jar file cannot be moved to a different location unless the dependencies are moved along with it.
+After the build process completes, you should see `TeachHub.jar` in `/target` directory.
+Note that all of TeachHub's dependencies are in a the `/target/dependency-jars` directory.
+This means that the TeachHub.jar file cannot be moved to a different location unless the dependencies directory is moved along with it.

 ### Q: How do I start TeachHub?